Dilsv/fork-yeah/README.md

 My fellow Code Institute peer Vasileios Tsimourdagkas for feedback and support during the project.
 Also for providing an excellent guide how to write the TESTING.md.

-And my friends and family for hteir ongoing support during this project.
+And my friends and family for their ongoing support during this project.